A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversion as a Mereological Framework

-If the definitions of $Q$ and $q$ are $\mathcal{D}$-compatible, then the forward problem is solved by multiplying $q$ by $\zeta_\mathcal{D}$, and the inverse problem is solved by multiplying $Q$ by $\mu_\mathcal{D}$.
+If $Q$ and $q$ are $\mathcal{D}$-compatible, then the forward problem is solved by multiplying $q$ by $\zeta_\mathcal{D}$, and the inverse problem is solved by multiplying $Q$ by $\mu_\mathcal{D}$.
 In fact, the Möbius inversion theorem states that for any macroscopic observable $Q$ there is a \emph{unique} notion of microscopic higher-order interaction $q$ that is $\mathcal{D}$-compatible with $Q$, and \emph{vice versa}.

-Since many decompositions use the same partial order, the Möbius function can be precomputed, and the inversion can be done in a single step.
-In fact, by far the most common decompositions of a system into parts are the powerset and partition lattices, ordered by inclusion and refinement respectively, and the Möbius function of these lattices is well-known.
+Since different systems might admit similar mereologies, the Möbius function can be precomputed and the inversion can be done in a single step.
+In practice, the most common mereologies on a system are the powerset and partition lattices from Figures \ref{fig:lattice_BA} and \ref{fig:lattice_Part}, and the Möbius function of these lattices is well-known.
 Denoting the powerset lattice by $\mathcal{P}(S)$, and the partition lattice by $\Pi(S)$, the Möbius functions are given by

 where $|x|$ is the cardinality of the set $x$.
-These functions are well-known and have been used to invert decompositions across scientific disciplines, as will be discussed in more detail in Section \ref{sec:applications}.
+These expressions are well-known and have been used to invert decompositions across scientific disciplines, as will be discussed in more detail in Section \ref{sec:applications}.

-In the example of genetic variants determining a person's height, inserting Equation \eqref{eq:MF_BA} into \eqref{eq:qFromQ} allows us to calculate the effect of individual genetic variants, as well as the interaction between them, from observations of a population's height.
-To see this, order the powerset of genetic variants $\mathcal{P}(S) = \{ \emptyset, \{g_1\}, \{g_2\}, \{g_1, g_2\} \}$ by inclusion.
-Then Eq. \eqref{eq:qFromQ} yields
+In the example of genetic variants determining a person's height, let us imagine decomposing a person's height over their genotype with the powerset mereology as $H(\{g_1, g_2\}) = h(\emptyset) + h(\{g_1\}) + h(\{g_2\}) + h(\{g_1, g_2\})$.
+Note that this now includes an interaction term $h(\{g_1, g_2\})$.
+Inserting Equation \eqref{eq:MF_BA} into \eqref{eq:qFromQ} allows us to calculate the effect of genetic variants from observations of a population's height.
+Omitting curly brackets for clarity, we find

 This is easily interpreted: the effect of a single genetic variant is the difference between the height of a person with only that variant and the height of a person without any of the variants.
-The effect of the interaction among two variants $g_1$ and $g_2$ is the difference between the effect of $g_1$ in people with $g_2$, and the effect of $g_1$ in people without $g_2$.
+The interaction among two variants $g_1$ and $g_2$ is the difference between the effect of $g_1$ in people with $g_2$, and the effect of $g_1$ in people without $g_2$.
 Given a population sample containing people with all combinations of these variants, both of these quantities can be directly estimated.
 This argument straightforwardly extends to higher-order effects: the third-order interaction among three genetic variants $g_1, g_2, g_3$ is given by